jasonmm/compojure-wiki/Routes-In-Detail.md

 [id]
 ```

-The second argument to the macro provides a way of retrieving information from the request map.
-This can either be a vector of parameters you want, or a full Clojure destructuring form.

-In other words, the above syntax binds the symbol `id` to the “id” parameter in the request map, which in this case was populated by the [Clout](https://github.com/weavejester/clout) route string.
+In other words, the above syntax binds the symbol `id` to the “id” parameter in the request map, which in this case was populated by the [Clout](https://github.com/weavejester/clout) route string (the `:id` in the URI from the previous section).
 We could also use a standard Clojure destructuring form:

 ```clojure
 {{id :id} :params}